-- 3-17.1 The DOCK LEVELER CONTROLS are located on the right side of the hydraulic control panel (See Figure 3-4).
+3-17.2 The DOCK LEVELER CONTROLS are located under the deck on the driver's side, between the axles (See Figure 3-9).
 There are two controls which adjust the height of the dock leveler cylinders.
 The front-most control adjusts the cylinder on the driver's or street side of the semitrailer.
 The rear-most control adjusts the cylinder on the curb-side of the semitrailer.
-Both controls have three positions. - DOWN When the control for either cylinder is pushed down, the corresponding dock leveler cylinder retracts and trailer bed is lowered.
+Both controls have three positions.

+When the control for either cylinder is pushed in, toward the center of the semitrailer, the corresponding dock leveler cylinder retracts and trailer bed is lowered.

-- CENTER This position is neutral for either control.
-When either control is in this position, there is no effect on either cylinder. - UP When the control for either cylinder is pulled up, the corresponding dock leveler cylinder extends and trailer bed is raised. - 3-17.2 If your semitrailer is equipped with optional dock leveler hydraulics, these may be used to level the rear of the semitrailer to a loading dock.
-The dock leveler pair is locatted at the rear of the trailer between the axles (See Figure 3-10). - 3-17.3 Park the semitrailer in front of the dock according to instructions in Section 3-7. - 3-17.4 Engage hydraulic power supply.
-Push in the DOCK LEVELER SELECTOR.
+CENTER This position is neutral for either control.
+When either control is in this position, there is no effect on either cylinder.

+When the control for either cylinder is pulled out, away from the center of the semitrailer, the corresponding dock leveler cylinder extends and trailer bed is raised.

+3-17.3 If your semitrailer is equipped with optional dock leveler hydraulics, these may be used to level the rear of the semitrailer to a loading dock.

+3-17.4 Park the semitrailer in front of the dock according to instructions in Section 3-7.

+3-17.5 Engage hydraulic power supply.
+Push in the DOCK LEVELER SELECTOR so hydraulic power is available to the Dock Leveler circuit.
 Use the DOCK LEVELER CONTROLS to raise the rear corners of the semitrailer as needed.
 Operate both controls at the same time.
-Pull up the DOCK LEVELER CONTROLS to raise the semitrailer deck (to extend the dock leveler legs).
-Push down the DOCK LEV-ELER CONTROLS to lower the semitrailer deck (to retract the semitrailer legs).
+Pull the DOCK LEVELER CONTROLS to raise the semitrailer deck (to extend the dock leveler legs).
+Push the DOCK LEVELER CONTROLS to lower the semitrailer deck (to retract the semitrailer legs).
 Use one control to level adjust the semitrailer bed.

 BE SURE TO RETRACT THE DOCK LEVELERS WHEN FINISHED.
-PUSH DOWN THE DOCK LEVELER CONTROLS - AT THE SAME TIME -TO RETRACT THE DOCK LEVELER LEGS AND LOWER THE SEMITRAILER BED.
+PUSH THE DOCK LEVELER CONTROLS IN - AT THE SAME TIME - TO RETRACT THE DOCK LEVELER LEGS AND LOWER THE SEMITRAILER BED.